barryclark/jekyll-now/_posts/2021-10-19-Nov21-Election-Map.md

 A post tracking the November 2021 Travis County voter turnout at a precinct-level.

-Last Update: Data through October 28th
+Last Update: Data through end of early voting

 <!--more-->